dohlee/metheor/README.md

 - `-q, --min-qual`: Minimum quality for a read to be considered. [default: 10]
 - `-c, --cpg-set`: (Optional) Specify a predefined set of CpGs (in BED file) to be analyzed.

+*Output*

+By default, it produces a simple tab-delimited table containing genomewide average lpmd values.
+It has two columns:

+1. `name`: Filename
+2. `lpmd`: LPMD values averaged for all CpG pairs participating in the analysis

+Optionally, when `--pairs` flag is turned on, you can have a more detailed table with CpG pair-wise statistics for LPMD computation.
+Note that the size of the file can be large.
+There are six columns:

+1. `chrom`: Chromosome where the CpG pair exists
+2. `cpg1`: 0-based position of the cytosine (C) of the first CpG
+3. `cpg2`: 0-based position of the cytosine (C) of the second CpG
+4. `lpmd`: LPMD value.
+Computed as `n_discordant` / (`n_concordant` + `n_discordant`)
+5. `n_concordant`: Number of sequencing reads supporting CpG pairs having the same methylation state
+6. `n_discordant`: Number of sequencing reads supporting CpG pairs having different methylation states

 **Methylation haplotype load (MHL)**

 ![MHL](img/mhl.png)